What a week.

 Many other of her paintings are of salmon, including salmon in the rapids (white water rafting, anyone?) and a jazz-singing salmon in a red dress (red dresses are another prominent dream theme).
 She states on her site that she's trying to raise awareness of the Pebble Mine Prospect.
 Wait, PEBBLE mine?
 My dream imagery has been rife with rocks and stone of all sizes for months.
 I click for more information.
 As it turns out, the Pebble Mine Prospect may be the most controversial development prospect in Alaska's history.
 If it proceeds, nearly 87 miles of rivers, creeks and wetlands that support king salmon, red salmon and other fish, wildlife and people, could be damaged or destroyed.

-Huffington Post, Jeanne Devon writes of the Pebble Mine Prospect, "Anglo American Mining (whose track record is less than stellar) wants to put one of the world's largest open pit gold and copper mines at the headwaters of the largest remaining wild salmon fishery on earth -- a fishery that feeds the nation, employs more than 14,000 people, and has sustained human beings in the Bristol Bay area for thousands of years.
+In a blog for the Huffington Post, Jeanne Devon writes of the Pebble Mine Prospect, "Anglo American Mining (whose track record is less than stellar) wants to put one of the world's largest open pit gold and copper mines at the headwaters of the largest remaining wild salmon fishery on earth -- a fishery that feeds the nation, employs more than 14,000 people, and has sustained human beings in the Bristol Bay area for thousands of years.
 If you're anyone except a gigantic mining conglomerate, it's a no-brainer.
 But the mineral wealth at the proposed site is vast, and The Pebble Partnership will do whatever it takes to get it....
 Cyanide and pools of other toxic mining waste will have to be held back from leaching into the rivers that feed Bristol Bay by a series of earthen dams 700 feet tall -- that's 100 feet taller than the Space Needle.
 And they would sit smack atop the most seismically active region on the planet."

 I read with dismay and heartbreak.